 How to Browse the Music Library on an Android Phone

-Music is stored on your phone’s internal storage as well as on the MicroSD card.
+Music is stored on your phone’s internal storage as well as on the microSD card.

 Album artwork generally appears on imported music as well as on music you purchase online.
-If an album has no artwork, it cannot be manually added or updated (at least, not by using the Music app).
+If an album has no artwork, it cannot be manually added or updated (at least, not by using the Play Music app).

 When your phone is unable to recognize an artist, it uses the title Unknown Artist.
 This happens with music you copy manually to the phone.
 Music that you purchase, import, or synchronize with a computer generally retains the artist and album information.
 (Well, the information is retained as long as it was supplied by the original source.)